Speak (Anderson novel): Synopsis

 The summer before her freshman year of high school, Melinda Sordino meets senior Andy Evans at a high school party, who rapes her while she is drunk.
 Melinda immediately calls 9-1-1, but her shock renders her unable to speak and she flees to go home.
 The police arrive and break up the party, and several people are arrested.
 When word spreads that Melinda called the police, she becomes ostracized by her peers and abandoned by her friends.

-Melinda is befriended by Heather, a girl from Ohio who is new to the community.
-However, once Heather realizes that Melinda is an outcast, she abandons her in favor of the "Marthas," a group of girls who seem charitable and outgoing but are actually selfish and cruel.
-As Melinda's depression worsens, she begins to skip school, withdrawing from her already distant (and somewhat neglectful) parents and other authority figures, who see her reclusiveness as a cry for attention.
+During the first marking period, Melinda is befriended by Heather, a girl from Ohio who is new to the community.
+Heather cuts ties with Melinda in favor of the "Marthas," a group of popular girls that end up being toxic, selfish and cruel.
+Heather realises this and eventually returns to Melinda, asking for help.
+As Melinda's depression worsens, she begins to skip school, withdrawing from her distant, neglectful parents and other authority figures.
+She is scolded for this, as her grades are suffering the consequences.
 She slowly befriends her lab partner, David Petrakis, who encourages her to speak up for herself.

 Melinda summons the courage to tell her former best friend Rachel, who has been dating Andy, about what happened at the party.
 While Rachel initially does not believe Melinda, she realizes that this is the truth on prom night after Andy gropes her.
 Enraged at Melinda for exposing him, Andy attacks her in an abandoned janitor's closet.
 Melinda screams and fights back, attracting the attention of fellow students.
 When word spreads about Andy's assaults against Melinda, the students no longer treat her as an outcast, but rather as a hero.
 Melinda finally regains her voice and tells her story to her art teacher.